-This delicious loaf has been sweetened only with apples, blueberries and a few dates.
-I've added cinnamon and ginger, these spices help reduce the amount of sweetener needed.
+You will be pleasantly surprised when you taste this deliciously moist loaf, it contains apple, blueberries and a few dates as its only sweetener.
+There's a hint of cinnamon and ginger and these spices also help reduce the amount of sweetener needed in a recipe.
 Apple and Blueberry Loaf is nut-free (without the topping), making it suitable for school lunch boxes.
 It's also suitable to use as a grab-and-go breakfast as it's full of protein, healthy fats and fruit, making it a great way to start the day.
 (Also suitable to bake in muffin tins).

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 180c (fan-forced).
-Line a medium size loaf tin with baking paper and allow a little overhang (this will help when lifting out the loaf once cooked).
+Preheat oven to 175c (fan-forced).
+Line a 21 x 10cm loaf tin with baking paper and allow a little overhang (this will help when lifting out the cooked loaf).

 Add the quartered apples, dates and lemon juice to a food processor.
 Process for 6 - 7 seconds until finely chopped (if organic apples aren't available, peel or scrub skins very well).
 Scrape down sides of the bowl.